3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Day 3 – Olympiastadion, Charlottenburg Palace, Alexanderplatz

-My thoughts on Berlin
+My Experience in Berlin

 I should open this section by saying that I enjoyed my trip to Berlin.
 I went as part of a stag do and had a fantastic time.